rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 Instant Articles across their platform.
 That's nice.

 Why go through the trouble?
-If you're a content producer and your audience lives on Facebook Istant Articles privides another avenue to reach them.
-Facebook commands the attention of a lot of eye balls.
+If you're a content producer and your audience lives on Facebook Facebook commands the attention of a lot of eye balls.
+Instant Articles privides another avenue to reach them.
 For some Facebook effectively controls the public view of the web much as America Online and Prodegy did decades ago.
 [Dave Winer](https://twitter.com/davewiner) has written extensively on how he implemented Instant Article support along with some very reasoned pros and cons for doing so.
 The landscape is evolving and